 The speed of a softball pitch is calculated using advanced machinery.
 Before, this amount was calculated manually, but these days it is done using radar guns.
 Sometimes, multiple radar guns are used at the same time to corroborate the results.

-When choosing cleats for softball always think about the league requirements, style, your position, and the personal fit.
+When choosing cleats for softball always think about the league requirements, style, position, and personal fit.
 Here are our recommendations:

 - Make sure they are allowed within the requirements of the league that you are playing for.